How do you deal with tragedy and death that does not make sense?

 The neighbor and his 12-year-old son arrived just as the gas gathered in the basement, which ignited upon contact with the pilot light, shattering the entire house in an explosion.

 Do we blame God?

 It’s easy to blame others or even God for not preventing tragedy.
 Unfortunately, we live in a fallen world where an enemy seeks to devour, steal, kill, or use us to advance his plan (John 10:10).
 A time will come when evil will disappear, but that time is still to come when Jesus returns.

 Where we go after death is more important than this life

 There will always be senseless tragedies.
 God does not always intervene to save people because the kingdom where there’s no evil, tears, or sickness is still to come when Jesus returns.
 What is sure, all of us have the same end: Death comes to all.

 God could be giving you one last chance.
 God has spoken in the past and revealed His plan for humankind.
 The prophecy of great tribulation unfolds, and it’s eternal torment for the devils and those who align with them.

 The hope we have amid senseless tragedy

-Jesus came not to save us from troubles on earth but to prepare our place in heaven (John 12:44-50).
+Jesus came not to save us from earthly troubles but to prepare our place in heaven (John 12:44-50).
 “The shorter our life, the longer our heaven,” said Thomas De Witt Talmage.
 In the meantime, we look forward to the promises of Jesus as we pray for divine protection.

-“But those who trust in the Lord for help will find their strength renewed.
+“But those who trust the Lord for help will renew their strength.
 They will rise on wings like eagles; they will run and not get weary; they will walk and not grow weak.”